Updated: April 2020

 Two of my favorites:

-My daily management tool is Sprout Social.
-I can listen in on conversation (keyword monitoring) and engage in the conversation through their Smart Inbox.
+My daily management tool is Agorapulse.com.
+I can listen in on a conversation (keyword monitoring), engage in the conversation, and queue my content for my best times to post.

 It simplifies my life and streamlines communication.